FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ftype.md

 ****Default FTYPE or FRECFM value****

 The behavior of the values ‘’ and ‘ ’, for FTYPE and FRECFM respectively, are not detailed in the following table.
-These values correspond to <span class="code">`undefined`</span>, meaning that the transfer in emission takes the value of both the file type and the member content..
+These values correspond to `undefined`, meaning that the transfer in emission takes the value of both the file type and the member content..

 |   | Default FTYPE | Default FRECFM |